ElisStaaf/qv/README.md

 $ cd ~/qv
 $ make
 ```
-If you don't have make installed on your system; you can use GCC:
+If you don't have make installed on your system; you can use GCC (or any other C compiler):
 ```bash
 $ cd ~/qv
 $ gcc -o qv src/qv.c